Fuhrer, J., Van Acker, M., Saarelainen, S.M.

 To this aim, we will use a cross-sectional survey of adult participants.
 In this survey, we implemented three self-report measures of neighborhood perceptions: presence of communal places, neighborhood disorder, and trustworthiness.
 We also included one self-report measure of economic perception, namely perceived economic adversity.
 Finally, we included several measures of well-being, including basic psychological need satisfaction (autonomy, competence, and relatedness), meaning in life (purpose, coherence, significance, and a sense of having a positive impact), and subjective well-being (life satisfaction and the frequency of positive and negative emotions).

-Fuhrer, J. Fifty Shades of Well-being: The Cost of Confusion.
+Fifty Shades of Wellbeing: Addressing an Overlooked Source of Confusion.

 Content: This project, conducted in collaboration with the MITI (Mission for Cross-cutting and Interdisciplinary Initiatives) team at the CNRS, aims to draw a "psychological portrait" of interdisciplinary researchers: better understanding their experiences, quality of life, personality traits, and psychological dispositions.
 The approach is primarily quantitative and inferential, with an additional open-ended qualitative question.
 Data collection is ongoing, and we are targeting the entire CNRS researcher mailing list to ensure a robust and representative dataset.